ouster-lidar/ouster-ros/README.md

 `depth_image` with `depth_image_proc`.
 Dual-return profiles also publish `depth_image2`.

+`panel_widths` and `panel_hfovs_deg` define the horizontal calibration.
+A zero `panel_height` derives a square-pixel height from `panel_vfovs_deg`, or from the metadata beam angles when both values are zero.
+With a fixed height, a nonzero vertical FOV defines `fy` independently; leave it zero to retain square pixels.
+By default, outer pixels unsupported by the lidar FOV or configured `column_window` are physically removed. `CameraInfo.width` and `height` retain the configured full-panel calibration while `CameraInfo.roi` exactly describes the emitted image crop.
+Set `crop_to_valid_region: false` to keep the configured image dimensions with zero/`NaN` padding instead.
+`azimuth_offset_deg` is the azimuth of destaggered column zero in `parent_frame`; leave it at zero when `parent_frame` is the native lidar frame.

 For example, convert the front panel to a point cloud with:

 ```bash